AdaptiveCpp/AdaptiveCpp/doc/sycl_callback_tooling.md

 | free_end                      | `void(void* state, void* ptr)`                         | Called at the end of a <br>free operation|
 | finalize                      | `void(void* state)`                                    | Called at the shutdown of the SYCL runtime|

-Furthermore, for the initialization and finalization of the tracing tools, there is a callback (`void init_register()`) which is called at the loading of the library.
 If multiple tooling libraries are loaded, the order of initialization is the same as the order of the path list in the `SYCL_TOOL_LIBRARY` environment variable.
-The order of the finalization is the inverse order of initialization.
+The order of finalization is the inverse order of initialization.

-**Note**: In AdaptiveCpp the SYCL runtime is a singleton associated with the existence of a sycl::queue, i.e. the runtime exists as long as there is at least one sycl::queue.
+**Note**: In AdaptiveCpp, the SYCL runtime is a singleton associated with the existence of a sycl::queue, i.e. the runtime exists as long as there is at least one sycl::queue.
 If no sycl::queue is created, the runtime is not initialized and thus the tooling library is not loaded.
-Furthermore, if there us a point in the program, at which there is no sycl::queue, the runtime is finalized and the tracers are finalized as well.
+Furthermore, if there is a point in the program at which there is no sycl::queue, the runtime is finalized and the tracers are finalized as well.
 When a queue is created again, the runtime is reinitialized and so is the tracer.